artofthesmart/hypertext/_demo/pages/05.collection/01.dogs/item.md

 subtitle: This subtitle is all about the wonders of dog ownership.
 ---

-An example page about buying and training a new dog.
-They're wonderful pets!
+A standard example page with category, tag, subtitle, and summary.

 ===